Tax Implications of Divorce

 Tax treatment by asset type

-"When negotiating a divorce settlement, you should group assets by type and assess their values from an after-tax perspective since tax rates vary according to the kind of account or asset," Susan says.
+When negotiating a divorce settlement, grouping assets by type can help you assess their values from an after-tax perspective since tax rates vary according to the kind of account or asset.
 For example:

 Cash

-"There are no tax implications for transferring even large amounts of cash between spouses," says Austin Jarvis, director of estate, trust, and high-net-worth tax at the Schwab Center for Financial Research.
-"What's more, as long as the transfers comply with the divorce decree, there is no gift tax owed even if the money is distributed after the divorce is final."
+There will be no tax liability for transferring even large amounts of cash between spouses, and as long as the transfers comply with the divorce decree, neither of you will owe gift tax, even if the money is distributed after the divorce is final.

 Real estate

-If the home is jointly owned and the sale triggers capital gains, each spouse is eligible for a $250,000 tax exemption on their share of the gain ($500,000 if they file jointly).
+If the home is jointly owned and the sale triggers capital gains, each spouse is eligible for a $250,000 tax exemption on their share of the gain when filing separate tax returns ($500,000 if you file a joint return).
 However, to qualify for the exemption, you must show that the home has been your primary residence for two of the past five years.
-"If the couple has lived separately for an extended period of time and is just now finalizing their divorce, one person may not be eligible for the exemption," Austin says.
+If you have lived separately for an extended period of time and are just now finalizing your divorce, one person may not be eligible for the exemption.

 You can avoid this potential pitfall with a separation agreement or divorce decree that stipulates the nonresident spouse retains an ownership share of the home.
-"In this scenario, both are eligible for the exemption—as long as one spouse continues to make the home their primary residence," Austin says.
+In this scenario, both taxpayers are eligible for the tax benefit—as long as one of you continues to make the home your primary residence.

 Brokerage accounts

 The true value of a brokerage account depends largely on how long the assets have been held and how much they've appreciated or depreciated.
-"Two accounts of the same value can have substantially different tax outcomes when sold, based on how much you originally paid for the underlying assets and when," Austin says.
+Two accounts of the same value can have substantially different tax outcomes when sold, based on how much you originally paid for the underlying assets and when.

 Gains on assets held one year or less will be taxed as ordinary income (up to 37%), while assets held longer than a year are taxed at long-term capital gains tax rates of 0%, 15%, or 20%, depending on your income, and may be subject to an additional 3.8% net investment income tax if your modified adjusted gross income is above certain thresholds.
-"If you evenly split a portfolio between two spouses but one earns substantially more than the other, the higher-earning spouse could wind up with a lower after-tax value," Austin says.
-"Whereas if you're able to strategically divvy up assets, you could walk away on a more even footing."
+If you evenly split a portfolio between the two of you but one spouse earns substantially more than the other, the higher-earning spouse could wind up with a lower after-tax value, whereas if you're able to strategically divvy up assets, each spouse could walk away on a more even footing.

 The income trap